MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 1. In the Downloads folder, right-click to extract the contents of zipped executable.
 2. Double-click **ServerSetup.exe** to start the wizard.
 3. In Configure installation, choose components to install:

-    a. **R Server (Standalone)**.
+    + **R Server (Standalone)**.
 You should check this option.
 On Windows, most functionality is R-related. **If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.**
-    b. [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection (install the models with R or Python, but not as a standalone component).
+    + [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection (install the models with R or Python, but not as a standalone component).
-    c. **Python** adds the Python libraries.
+    + **Python** adds the Python libraries.
 You can write local script that calls Python, but your script must set a compute context for Python execution on a SQL Server 2017 instance or Spark cluster that has the interpreter.
-    d.
-Other components are listed, but not configurable.
+    + Other components are listed, but not configurable.
 These components are required and listed in Setup for visibility.

 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
 5. Optionally, change the home directory for Machine Learning Server.
 6. At the end of the wizard, click **Install** to run setup.